 Glenns Ferry Museum Board 2017-2018

 Meetings – Third Tuesday of the month at 7:00 pm.
-Location depends on the weather, as there is no heat in the museum.
+Location will be at the Museum, unless otherwise posted on the Museum front door.